nadavnadav/comp20-ngavrielov/2048-gamecenter/readme.txt

   }
 ~~~~~~~~~~

-This indicates that they are stored in 'this', which I serialize and place in the object info.
+This indicates that they are stored and accessible in 'this', which I serialize and place in the object 'info'.
 We can access them, as I do above, through using info.score and info.grid.

 In order to send them to my web application, I had to use $.post (as shown above) in game_manager.js.
 I put the URL of the score center.
 Then for the data itself, I hardcoded my username, and input the score and grid from the game as described above.